geekyfella/text-sentiment-analysis/README.md

 ## Notes

 - Ensure that the PDF file path is correct when analyzing a PDF.
-- Use Forward slash or Oblique (" / ") insted of reverse slash ( " \ " ) doing so will remove the unicode error.
+- Use Forward slash or Oblique (" / ") insted of reverse slash ( " \ " ) doing so will remove the unicode error when add path of the pdf.
 - The script prints debug statements to help track the processing stages.
 - The `main` function handles both URL and PDF inputs, making it versatile for different text sources.